-A hearty, delicious Instant Pot Tomato Basil Soup recipe, bursting with flavors of fresh tomatoes, basil and garlic.
-Naturally thickened & freezer friendly this fall comfort soup is great way to use that harvest of fresh tomatoes.
+This easy delicious Instant Pot Tomato Basil Soup recipe is a Panera Bread Copycat.
+Bursting with flavors of fresh tomatoes, basil and garlic.
+Smooth, creamy, naturally thickened & freezer friendly this fall comfort soup is great way to use that harvest of fresh tomatoes.
 Vegan.
 Gluten-Free.
 Dairy-Free.
-Low-Carb.
+Stove Top recipe included.

-Why you will love this Tomato Basil Soup Recipe
+Why you will love this Panera Bread Tomato Soup Recipe

 Don't we all need a simple, comforting Tomato soup recipe?
 This Tomato Basil Soup Recipe is my go-to recipe when September comes and tomatoes are in season.
 Once you try this recipe, it's sure to become your new favorite.It's 1000x better than any store bought soup or restaurant made soup.
 Here is why you will love it

 - Flavors!
-Flavors!
-Flavors!
 This soup is simply yum.
 Infused with flavors of fresh tomatoes, garlic and lots of herbs.
 Bye bye canned tomatoes!

 - Super easy to make with minimal effort.